Architecture is a science of buildings.

 Image quality:

-The exceptional image quality makes it the best option to get for indoor shootings.
+The exceptional image quality makes it the best option for indoor shootings.

 Its elements are blended to work together to serve you with a high-resolution image.